 You can choose the direction of travel for the large capacity BAC dry ice containers, which are mounted on wheels, to make handling them on the ground easier.

-The BAC range of insulated dry ice containers, range BAC (insulated boxes) are fitted with a silicone seal to avoid sticking at low temperatures.
+The BAC range of insulated dry ice containers, range BAC (insulated box) are fitted with a silicone seal to avoid sticking at low temperatures.

 The high insulating capacity container is the ideal dry ice shipping container for both producer and user.
 Limiting shrinkage (loss of volume due to sublimation) reduces energy costs.